Laser Tattoo Removal

 Body Beautiful utilizes the most innovative and advanced tattoo removal methods.
-Today’s top treatment for tattoo removal is the Picosure laser which is the culmination of decades of analysis in the field.
-Our trusted, skilled and resourceful team can help guide you throughout the removal process.
+Today’s top treatment for tattoo removal is the Picosure laser which is the combination of decades of analysis in the field.
+Our trusted, skilled, and resourceful team can help guide you throughout the removal process.
 Our method for getting the best results combines a few approaches but the stand out is the PicoSure laser technology.
 Pico is the safest and most effective laser out today and is now available in our Pittsburgh Pa area offices!
 Voted the number one choice for tattoo removal the advantages of the PicoSure are remarkably extensive.
 Other methods may have lightened or faded your tattoo, but the PicoSure is proven to reach deep inside the skin’s layers to remove the ink at its roots completing the job other lasers may not have been able to finish.

 Eliminating Different Colored Inks